 - Minimum of 3 years of relevant work experience.

-- Minimum of Masters Degree in psychology, cognitive science, decision support, or related field.
-PhD preferred.
+- Minimum of Masters Degree in political science, cognitive science, decision support, or related field.

 - Excellent research and analytical skills.

 - Systems thinker; experience working with interdisciplinary teams.

 - Knowledge of climate and sustainability issues a plus.

 - Demonstrated competence to assess priorities and concurrently manage a variety of activities effectively.

 - Excellent written and verbal skills, presentation skills and teamwork skills.

 - Strong attention to detail, organizational and project management skills.